theelous3/noio_ws/docs/source/overview_of_websockets.rst

 * Non-control frames may not interleave other non-control frames.
 (If you are sending a non-control message over multiple frames, control frames may interrupt at any point, however frames like 'text' and 'binary' may not.)
 * If either side sends a frame who's opcode indicates a ``close`` the connection moves from ``open`` to ``closing`` and all further frames must be discarded.
 The side that received the ``close`` must respond with a ``close`` frame in kind, placing both sides in a ``closed`` state and ending the websocket connection.

-Note: any and all protocol violations, regardless of how minor they are, must result in the (if possible) immediate sending of a ``close`` frame and closure of the connection.

 The opening handshake
 _____________________